News / Record Keeping That Actually Helps Your Breedin...

 - Work backward from decisions to data needs

-- Track the minimum that's actually useful
+- Track the minimum that is useful

 - Build a review habit so data gets used